-If you’re looking for a sun, sea and sand holiday in 2017, it could be time to jet away to the beautiful island of Cyprus and visit Coral Bay.
+If you’re looking for a sun, sea and sand holiday in 2019 / 2020, it could be time to jet away to the beautiful island of Cyprus and visit Coral Bay.
 Situated on the western coast of the island, Coral Bay has long stretches of golden sands, scenic countryside surroundings and limestone cliffs, creating a picture-perfect landscape that will stay in your memories forever.
-Topping it all off, you’ll find vibrant banana plantations and sprawling vineyards, embodying the traditional Greek lifestyle that is so popular with visitors from Greece and international tourists alike.

 Most popular hotels in Coral Bay

 At a glance

 - Time Zone: GMT +

 When to go

 Coral Bay is a relatively small and sedate coastal resort, which is a large part of its appeal to many people.
 While many of the other popular Cyprus resorts, such as nearby Paphos, have more of a tourist-oriented feel and have lost touch with their traditional heritage, Coral Bay has retained much of its original character and culture, making it ideal for those who want to immerse themselves in the traditional lifestyle.

 Some of the top attractions in the area include Nammos Beach itself, as well as its neat and friendly beach bar of the same name.
 Here you’ll find plenty of great facilities to keep you comfortable in the sunshine, including sun loungers and parasols.
 There are a number of water sports schools in the area, so whether you’re a beginner or a seasoned water sports enthusiast, you’re sure to find an activity to suit your taste.
 Thanks to the unspoilt natural surroundings, you can get up close and personal with the natural terrain on a quad bike or jeep safari tour, or head to the Ithaki Amusement Park.